January 2026 Theme: Questioning

 Want to go deeper?

-We are modeling the Art of Questioning in our weekly pause, named 4UsAll, throughout January of 2026, using magical stories from the Petit Refuge.
+We modeled the Art of Questioning in our weekly pause, named 4UsAll, throughout January of 2026, using magical stories from the Petit Refuge.

 For instance, Mme Rigolotte found a few old juggling balls in a drawer.
 Such a discovery transported her back to her first visit to the circus in France, while Pierre Qui Roule invented his own system of juggling using pulleys.
 Meanwhile, Maurice decided to sew his own set in a color more suitable to his taste.
 Petite Clothilde, as often, unleashed her imagination by inventing new stories to the Bouilles.